The road to market for solar fuels

 The German Aerospace Center’s Synlight facility houses the world’s largest artificial sun and provided perfect conditions for testing our 250 kW solar receiver.

-With our new 1’500°C solar receiver proven to work, we scaled our technology to the 1’000 m2 solar field at the IMDEA Energy Institute in Madrid.
+With our new 1’500°C solar receiver proven to work, we scaled our technology to industrial level: Over 2’000 mirrors focus the sunlight to the solar towers at the German Aerospace Center in Jülich, Germany.

 Creating impact fast

-We are working on scaling the production of carbon-neutral solar fuels from air and sunlight and aim to bring them to market in a few years.
-In the meantime, we produce solar fuels that substantially reduce net carbon emissions compared to fossil fuels, reducing CO2 emissions sooner and minimizing the impact of transportation on climate change faster.
+We are working on scaling the production of synthetic fuels from solar energy and aim to rapidly bring them to market.
+Solar fuels can substantially reduce net carbon emissions compared to fossil fuels, minimizing the impact of transportation on climate change.

 What is solar fuel and how does it work?

-Synhelion uses solar heat to convert CO2 into synthetic fuels.
+Synhelion uses solar heat to convert CO2 into sustainable synthetic fuels.
 We call them solar fuels.
-A field of mirrors concentrates solar radiation in a focal point, where it is turned into high-temperature process heat.
+In our Sun-to-Liquid technology with concentrated solar power, which will be implemented at DAWN, we combine our four patented components, i.e. the heliostats, the receiver, the thermochemical reactor, and the thermal energy storage unit.
+A field of mirrors (heliostats) concentrates solar radiation onto the receiver, where it is turned into high-temperature process heat.
 The generated heat drives a thermochemical reactor to produce syngas, a mixture of hydrogen and carbon monoxide.
 The syngas is then processed by standard gas-to-liquids technology into liquid fuels such as gasoline, diesel, or jet fuel.
 Solar fuel production runs 24/7 thanks to integrated thermal energy storage.
-Synhelion’s solar fuels are compatible with conventional international combustion engines and aircraft turbines and reduce net carbon emissions by up to 100 percent.
+Synhelion’s solar fuels can directly replace fossil fuels and are fully compatible with conventional internal combustion engines and jet turbines and reduce net carbon emissions by more than 80%.

 Subscribe to our newsletter to hear from us as we reach our milestones.
 Talk to us if you want to be part of our journey as an investor or partner.